 Not too far past the Wendy’s was a running store.
-Thus, my first stop was there, for a few more layers (how negligent of Groom to forget to factor a shopping spree into Jocelyn’s Best Run Ever!).
+Thus, my first stop was there, for a few more layers (how negligent of Byron to forget to factor a shopping spree into Jocelyn’s Best Run Ever!).
 Minutes later, wearing yet another pair of wool running socks and a new Smartwool balaclava, I bounced out of the Duluth Running Company and turned my compass towards a double, no pickles, no tomatoes.

 An hour and a half after leaving the house, I returned from my run, debit card still warm on my chest, new balaclava covering the ketchup stains on my face:

-Groom peeled down the faceguard, took one look at my grinning mug,
+Byron peeled down the faceguard, took one look at my grinning mug,

 sniffed my breath for telltale signs of recent carnivorous inhalations,